 Nivea released a new logo in 2013: a white wordmark set in a dark blue circle reminiscent of the brand’s classic tins of body lotion.
-While the previous rectangular logo left a ho-hum impression on packaging, the circle is immediately recognizable and has vintage (yet modern) appeal.
+While the previous rectangular logo left a ho-hum impression on packaging, the circle logo design is immediately recognizable and has vintage (yet modern) appeal.

 Why it works: Most of Nivea’s products have circle target areas, whether that’s the lid of a bottle or screw-top of a tin.
 When the company decided to rebrand with a round logo design, it matched its products perfectly.

 When you look at the updated products, it looks like the package and logo were designed together to keep brand identity — and when you see the dark blue circle, you think of Nivea.